 Harry Potter and the Sorcerer's Stone.
-Dir.
-Chris Columbus.
-Perf.
-Daniel Radcliff, Emma Watson, Rupert Grint, Alan Rickman, Robbie Coltraine, and Tom Felton.
-Warner Brothers.
+Directed by Chris Columbus, performances by Daniel Radcliffe, Emma Watson, Rupert Grint, Alan Rickman, Robbie Coltrane, and Tom Felton, Warner Brothers.
 2001.

 Remember, all your sources, regardless of type, go on one works cited page, and are put in alphabetical order.
 Pay attention to the specific way punctuation is used in the examples above and follow that as closely and carefully as you can.
 If you are writing by hand, wherever you see italics, underline the words instead.